-The art we call Feng Shui has developed from an ancient Chinese environmental study, “Feng” meaning wind…and “Shui” meaning water.
+The Art of Feng Shui has developed from an ancient Chinese environmental study, “Feng” meaning wind, and “Shui” meaning water.
 What once was the fairly simple study of the influence wind and water have on a home site has developed into a detailed study of the life force energy known as “qi” (chee).

-Feng Shui is about the balance of yin and yang and the existence of creation.
-These two concepts are the focus and the basis of this ancient art of placement.
+Feng Shui is about the balance of yin and yang and as well as about creation.
+These concepts are the focus and the basis of this ancient environmental study.

 Now, what about “creation”?
-Well, when Yin is resting quietly…here comes Yang and he’s ready for action.
-The result is … well, the result is a creation.
+Well, when yin is resting quietly…here comes yang and he’s ready for action.
+The result is a creation.
 Everything is tied together.
 The proverbial “wind and water” definition of Feng Shui is only a small part of the picture.